Legal Guide

 - Linked to the signed data in such a way that any subsequent change is detectable

-Qualified Electronic Signature (QES)
+Qualified Electronic Signature (QES) — Coming Soon

-The highest tier — an advanced electronic signature created by a qualified electronic signature creation device, based on a qualified certificate for electronic signatures issued by a qualified trust service provider.
+The highest tier — an advanced electronic signature created by a qualified electronic signature creation device, based on a qualified certificate for electronic signatures issued by a qualified trust service provider (QTSP).
 QES has the legal equivalent of a handwritten signature in all EU member states and cannot be denied legal effect.

 US Law — ESIGN Act and UETA